GuitGud/Menex-Bot/README.md

         |
         V
 ## cmd
-The cmd repo will register the bot commands if any are ever created.
+The cmd repo will register the bot commands (the fent core)

 ## main
-Must I explain this? besides the rest is all basic golang structure
+Basic golang main structure, used for calling upon the function and commands.